Proof-Of-Audit/ProofOfAudit/content/pages/about.md

 <center><bold>**[STANDARD LEVEL](/pages/contact.html) **</bold></center><br>
 What is the audit process like? <br>
-Reviewing of your current setup and recommendations provided based on the initial set of documents provided.
+Reviewing of your current setup and recommendations provided based on the initial set of documentation provided.

-&#8594; Analysis of initial set of documentations <br>
+&#8594; Analysis of initial set of documentation <br>
 &#8594; Recommendations on how to improve your current setup <br>
 &#8594; Two phone interviews <br>
 &#8594; Receive an assessment report <br>